Infinitude of palindromic almost-prime numbers: Introduction

 Thanks to the work of Col \cite{Col} (see Proposition \ref{prop: Linfty bound} here) we can readily dispose of the cases with $Q$ relatively small, say $Q \ll \exp(c\sqrt{\log x})$.
 We are thus left with considering $S$, or more strongly the average

 for $\exp(c\sqrt{\log x}) \ll Q \ll x^{1/5-\epsilon}$ and $\beta \in \mathbb{R}$.

-As a first rough thought, one could envision splitting the product $\Phi_N$ into two products, one over $1 \leq n \leq M$ and the other over $M < n < N$, applying Cauchy-Schwarz and end up considering averages of squares (just as Bombieri-Vinogradov's treatment of the Type II sums).
-These could be attacked say via direct arguments (see for instance Lemma \ref{lem: L2 bound}) or the large sieve inequality (see Lemma \ref{lem: large sieve} below).
-The direct arguments (namely that of expanding the square, switching orders of summation, using the orthogonality of the additive characters and bounding the resulting sums trivially) can at best aid in recovering a $Q$ from the trivial bound, and are thus insufficient.
+As a first rough thought, one could envision splitting the product $\Phi_N$ into two products, one over $1 \leq n \leq M$ and the other over $M < n < N$, applying Cauchy-Schwarz and end up considering averages of squares (just as Bombieri-Vinogradov's treatment of the Type II sums; see Iwaniec-Kowalski \cite{Iwaniec-Kowalski}).
+These could be attacked say via a direct argument (see for instance Lemma \ref{lem: L2 bound}) or the large sieve inequality (see Lemma \ref{lem: large sieve} below).
+The direct argument (namely that of expanding the square, switching orders of summation, using the orthogonality of the additive characters and bounding the resulting sums trivially) can at best aid in recovering a $Q$ from the trivial bound, and is thus insufficient.
 This brings us to the large sieve inequality.